Who should take this course: Licensed Life/Health Agents, Consultants and Brokers

 Study Method: On-line self-study

-CE Requested in all 50 states: 12 hours in all states
+CE Requested in all 50 states: up to 12 hours

 OVERVIEW AND OBJECTIVES

 Health insurance protects financial security as a person anticipates and moves through life’s various stages.
 Adequate health insurance helps to build and maintain financial security by shielding a person from financial setbacks that could compromise that security should ill health or injury occur at any stage in life.
 Employer funding of health insurance has declined significantly over the past 30 years which places more responsibility on the individual to provide his or her own financial protection.

 Agents and Brokers ensure their clients to have products of value that provide peace of mind and protect against significant losses.
 The client becomes the policy owner and the insurer backs the promises in the contract.
 Underwriting is an essential function in all forms of insurance.
 It is the process of evaluating an insurance applicant, making decisions about the applicant’s acceptability for insurance coverage, and determining the appropriate basis on which to provide coverage and charge a premium.

 NAHU created this course for professionals to better assist their clients in working towards an immediate goal of becoming protected against insurer insolvency and unfair treatment by insurers.
 Health insurance is arguable the most heavily regulated type of insurance; it protects almost irreplaceable personal values that are directly related to health and well-being, earning a living, and the conduct of life’s basic activities.
 Purchasing individual health insurance is a process that relies on a number of fundamental components such as insurability of health-related expenses, sources for individual health insurance, and the market for individual health insurance.
 This course will educate you on the Affordable Care Act, the purchasing process for individual medical expense coverage differences and comparisons from the purchasing process for individual disability and long term care.